El Umbral

 La Primera Noche / The First Evening

 At first, habit took over.
 I considered unpacking everything immediately.
 I thought about schedules, routes, and productivity.
-My mind offered a list of things I could accomplish before bed: organize the kitchen, plan tomorrow’s meals, and respond to the emails still waiting on my phone.
+My mind offered a list of things I could accomplish before bed: organise the kitchen, plan tomorrow’s meals, and respond to the emails still waiting on my phone.
 This reflex runs deep, an inherited habit shaped by a world that rewards motion and punishes stillness.

 So I sat.